Apple Walnut Spice Cake is a sweet and delicious way to celebrate apple season.

 In a medium bowl, combine flour, baking soda, salt, cinnamon, nutmeg and allspice.

 Add dry ingredient mixture to the egg mixture, and using a spoon, stir until combined.

 Bake in center of oven 60 minutes, or until a toothpick inserted in center of the cake comes out clean.

-Cool in pan about 30 minutes.
-Remove from pan to a wire rack and and pour caramel glaze over cake, if using.
+Cool in the pan for about 30 minutes.
+Remove from pan to a wire rack and pour caramel glaze over the cake, if using.
 Allow to cool completely

 In a glass bowl, melt butter in the microwave, about 30 seconds